jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/intro.md

 and _Upload_ the results to a Data Warehouse.
 This process is usually known as an ETL.
-Once the data is in the Warehouse,
-Observes creates dashboards and info-graphics that End Users consume.
+Once the data is in the Warehouse, data can be consumed for creating dashboards and info-graphics that End Users consume.

 Observes also provides a few services outside of the Data Warehouse architecture,